Update

 Regional Transit Passenger Snapshot Survey

-Unlike the above-described approach to data collection, which takes 5-7 years to complete, the Regional Transit Passenger Snapshot survey will take only approximately a year to complete.
-The Snapshot Survey will collect fewer samples, will not include every transit route, and will feature a simpler survey questionnaire.
-All of these simplifications will allow data collection for the entire region to be completed in a much shorter timeframe.
+The Snapshot Survey collected fewer samples, did not include every transit route and featured a simpler survey questionnaire.
+These simplifications allowed data collection for the entire Bay Area to be completed in a much shorter time frame.

-2023-2024 Regional Transit Passenger Snapshot Survey
+2023-2024 Regional Transit Passenger Snapshot Survey Dashboard

 Travel Diary Survey

-2023 Bay Area Travel Study
+2023 Bay Area Travel Study (BATS) Overview

 In the past, standard MTC practice has been to administer large household travel surveys roughly once every 10 years.
 More recently, staff have initiated a biennial (every other year) approach to data collection going forward.
 Reasons for this include:

-- A large decennial survey effort requires an outsized budget item for the survey year, but more frequent surveying balances costs over a longer period;
+• A large decennial survey effort requires an outsized budget item for the survey year, but more frequent surveying balances costs over a longer period.

 For the 2023 survey cycle, MTC is partnering with San Francisco County Transportation Authority (SFCTA) and the Santa Clara Valley Transportation Authority (SCVTA).
-Approximately 4,500 households are expected to participate.
-Future survey cycles are planned for 2025, 2027 and 2029.

 Previous Travel Diary Surveys